azharsham/stressscaler/README.md

-# stressscaler
+# Quiz
-Simple Questionnaire to measure your scale
+Questionnaire for Entrepreneur or Intraprenuer